allindeveloper/dateApp/README.md

 ## Instructions

 - Run `npm install` command to install the dependencies
-- Run `npx run ios` to run on iOS simulator
+- Run `npm run ios` to run on iOS simulator
-- Run `npx run android` to run on Android emulator
+- Run `npm run android` to run on Android emulator
 ## Built With
 ---